-On visiting Catalonia it becomes clear why there is such a strong sense of belonging and pride amongst the people.
+On visiting Catalonia, it becomes clear why there is such a strong sense of belonging and pride.
 Catalonia is home to beautiful and diverse landscapes from mountains to beaches and everything in between.
 It is a bastion of culture with a rich history that also happens to be home to world-renowned cuisine and art.
-The Cycling Catalonia: Beaches, Wine & Dali tour provides a glimpse into the rustic and historic side of Catalonia as you peddle through vineyards and villages that date back to medieval times, with plenty of opportunities to try the region's wines and explore the museums.
+The Cycling Catalonia: Beaches, Wine & Dali tour provides a glimpse into Catalonia's rustic and historical side as you peddle through vineyards and villages that date back to medieval times, with plenty of opportunities to try the region's wines and explore the museums.

+Grade?
 Easy to moderate.
-Some days are harder than others with some slopes especially on the coastal trails but the majority of the cycling is on farm tracks, rural trails and quiet country roads.
-The bike available is a 24-speed touring bike from Scott however we can also arrange for Ebikes if you would prefer a power-assisted ride.
+Some days are harder than others with some slopes, especially on the coastal trails, but most cycling is on farm tracks, rural routes and quiet country roads.
+The bike available is a 24-speed touring bike from Scott; however, we can also arrange for Ebikes if you prefer a power-assisted ride.

-To get to our Cycling Catalonia trip is really easy.
-Girona airport is well served by most airlines as well as Ryanair.
+Getting to our Cycling Catalonia trip is easy.
+Most airlines, as well as Ryanair well serve Girona airport.
 It is a 20-minute journey on the airport bus to Girona city centre.
-At the other end, there are regular trains from Figueres to Girona (30 mins) and Barcelona (1 hour 30 mins) and even a high-speed service to Paris.
+On the other end, there are regular trains from Figueres to Girona (30 mins) and Barcelona (1 hour 30 mins) and even a high-speed service to Paris.
 Browse or book the Cycling Catalonia: Beaches, Wine & Dali tour on our website or contact a member of our team at email@example.com if you have any questions.